-Russell J. Barron joined Velico in November 2013 as Vice President and General Counsel, and subsequently was named Corporate Secretary and Chief Operating Officer.
+Russell J. Barron joined Velico in November 2013 as Vice President and General Counsel, and subsequently was named Corporate Secretary.
 Mr. Barron has over 40 years of experience as an attorney.
 His practice has encompassed general corporate law, corporate governance, intellectual property litigation and the business of intellectual assets.
 He was a partner with Foley & Lardner for 22 years where he was a founder of the firm’s Intellectual Property Department.
 From 2007 to 2009, Mr. Barron was an executive with private equity funds focused on intellectual assets.
 From 2009-2012, he was a partner in the Boston office of Pepper Hamilton.
 Russ has an undergraduate degree from Princeton University and earned his Juris Doctorate at New York University.
 He is admitted to practice in Massachusetts, New York and the United States Patent and Trademark Office.
 Mr. Barron served as an infantry officer in the United States Army.

 Tom Fitzgerald has served as our Chief Financial Officer since August 2006.
 Mr. Fitzgerald has extensive financial management experience with life sciences companies as an investment banker, chief financial officer and as a consultant to emerging growth companies.
 Tom was Managing Director for the healthcare investment banking firm of Leerink Swann where he raised capital in both the private and public markets and completed mergers, acquisitions and other strategic transactions.
 Mr. Fitzgerald graduated with an M.B.A. from the Harvard University Graduate School of Business Administration and an A.B. in Economics from Stanford University.
 Mr. Fitzgerald served in the U.S. Army for nearly four years, initially as an enlisted man and, subsequently, an airborne-qualified infantry officer.